solrphp/solarium-bundle/docs/source/index.rst

 * use the solarium solr client in your symfony application
 * configure and manage your solr schema(s)
 * configure and manage your solr config(s)
+* use commands to interact with your cores

 Contents
 --------